All students in Years 3, 5, 7 and 9 are expected to sit the NAPLAN tests.

 Adjustments are provided to students with disability to support access to the tests and encourage maximum participation.
 Students with significant intellectual disability and/or those with significant co-existing conditions which severely limit their capacity to participate in the tests may be exempted from sitting the national tests.
 This is determined after consultation has occurred between the principal and the relevant parent/carer, and if it is decided the student is not able to access the tests with adjustments.
 For more information on the types of adjustments available, see the section on Adjustments for students with disability.

 NAPLAN tests are a routine part of the school calendar.
-However students may be withdrawn from the testing program by their parent/carer if there are religious beliefs or philosophical objections to testing.
+However students may be withdrawn from the testing program by their parent/carer for reasons such as religious beliefs or philosophical objections to testing.
 This is a matter for consideration by individual parents/carers in consultation with their child’s school.
 A formal application in the manner specified by the relevant test administration authority (TAA) must be received by the principal prior to testing.

 Students are considered absent for test purposes in the following instances: